avocado-framework/avocado/docs/source/WritingTests.rst

 :meth:`unittest.TestCase.tearDownClass`.
 Test classes are freshly instantiated for each test, so it's pointless to run code in those methods, since they're supposed to keep class state between tests.

+The ``setUp`` method is the only place in avocado where you are allowed to call the ``skip`` method, given that, if a test started to be executed, by definition it can't be skipped anymore.
+Avocado will do its best to enforce this boundary, so that if you use ``skip`` outside ``setUp``, the test upon execution will be marked with the ``ERROR`` status, and the error message will instruct you to fix your test's code.

 If you require a common setup to a number of tests, the current recommended approach is to to write regular :meth:`setUp